alexeyburak/telegram-bot-tutorial/lessonsMd/sendMessages.md

 First, let's create the main class.

-> new Handler() is our class, so there is no need to import the proposed library
+> new HandlerToLessonOne() is our class, so there is no need to import the proposed library
 ```java
 public class Main {